Professional Liability Insurance

 Plus, it gives you peace of mind.
 The cost of PLI is economical when you compare it with the alternative of being potentially liable for upwards of millions of dollars to cover defense costs and claim settlements.

-Through the HPA s28(1)(c), we have the authority to ask anyone who applies for registration, and current dental assistants, to provide proof of having the type and amount of PLI Council requires.
+Through the HPA s28(1)(c), we have the authority to ask anyone who applies for registration, and current dental assistants, to provide proof of having the type and amount of professional liability insurance we require.

 Dental assistants are regulated health care professionals who are responsible for their own practice.
-PLI covers errors, omissions or negligent acts, which may arise from the normal or usual services you provide.
+Professional liability insurance (PLI) covers errors, omissions or negligent acts, which may arise from the normal or usual services you provide.
 Without PLI you could be held personally liable for your actions or mistakes.

 Plus, if the dentist you are employed by has their insurance through the CDSA’s policy, that policy clearly says it doesn’t cover employees who are regulated health professionals, including dental assistants.

-Your own PLI is a reliable way to make sure you are in control of the policy, and you have an insurance broker that has your best interest in mind.
+Your own professional liability insurance (PLI) is a reliable way to make sure you are in control of the policy, and you have an insurance broker that has your best interest in mind.
 It also ensures your patients–and you–are covered any time you are providing professional services regardless of the day or time, or employer or volunteer agency.

 Some employers may have policies that cover employees.
 However, most employer policies only cover the employee while they are engaged with the employer (policy holder) and that coverage would end as soon as the employer-employee relationship ends.
 This potentially leaves the public and the dental assistant without the benefits of PLI.
 It’s also possible for the employer to make changes to the PLI policy without the employee’s knowledge or input.